horribleheffalump/AUVResearch/README.md

-# NavigationResearch
+# Navigation
-./Navigation
+./_Navigation

 AUV position estimation with seabed acoustic sensing and DOA measurements (extended Kalman filter and conditionnaly minimax nonlinear filter)

-Setting for simulation experiments for the AUV position estimation [1] is defined in ./TestNavigation.py
+Setting for simulation experiments for the AUV position estimation [1] are defined in ./_Navigation/TestNavigation.py

-The AUV dynamic model is provided in ControlledModel/AUV.py
+The AUV dynamic model is provided in ./ControlledModel/AUV.py

 The estimation is made by
 - conditionnaly minimax nonlinear filter